fmatter/langdoc-script-collection/README.md

     * a license
 2. a `docs/scripts/my_script.md` file with least:
     * basic setup and usage instructions
-    * tags (check mkdocs.yaml and add if neessary)
+    * tags for software / format (check mkdocs.yaml and add if necessary)
     * requirements

-Look at existing scripts and their documentation to compare Run `mkdocs serve` and visit [`localhost:8000`](http://localhost:8000).
+Look at existing scripts and their documentation to compare.
+Run `mkdocs serve` and visit [`localhost:8000`](http://localhost:8000).
 Finally, create a pull request.